… as a sociologist in 2023

 6. Great papers by Wouter Kiekens (on health disparities between heterosexual and LGB adolescents) and by Chaim la Roi (on peers and homophobic attitudes) in the Journal of Youth and Adolescence.

 7. Excellent paper by Eleonora Marucci in Social Development on halo and association effects.
-About cognitive biases in teacher attunement to peer-nominated bullies, victims, and prosocial students.
+On cognitive biases in teacher attunement to peer-nominated bullies, victims, and prosocial students.

 8. Great papers by Ashwin Rambaran in Child Development (on bullying as a group process) and Journal of Educational Psychology (on stability and change in student classroom composition and its impact on peer victimization).

-9. Wonderful collaboration with Jenna Watling Neal resulted in a systematic review, published in Developmental Review, on network selection and influence effects on children’s and adolescents’ internalizing behaviors and peer victimization.
+9. A wonderful collaboration with Jenna Watling Neal resulted in a systematic review, published in Developmental Review, on network selection and influence effects on children’s and adolescents’ internalizing behavior and peer victimization.

 10. The research evaluation of Sociology in the Netherlands went very well: absolute excellence and societal relevance.